ZiaChiu/SimpleSqlEngine/Readme.md

-    COUNT() - returns the number of rows in a set SUM() - returns the total sum of a numerical column AVG() - returns the average value of a numerical column Please just use them  as string of sql arguments in the query.
+    COUNT() - returns the number of rows in a set SUM() - returns the total sum of a numerical column AVG() - returns the average value of a numerical column Please just use them as a string of SQL arguments in the query.

 ## Usage

 - ### SQLiteDataEngine

-SQLiteDataEngine is a simple SQLite database engine that allows you to execute SQL queries on a SQLite database file which comes from transforming CSV files into SQLite databases.
+SQLiteDataEngine is a simple SQLite database engine that allows you to execute SQL queries on a SQLite database file, which was transformed from CSV files into SQLite databases.

 arguments:
-- `db_path`: The name of the db file you will create at current location.
+- `db_path`: The name of the db file you will create at the current location.

 functions: